 Event Description

-This is an overview of a training needs assessment.
+This event provides an overview of a training needs assessment.

 Event Objectives